codinggita/wanderlust/README.md

 2. Itinerary Planning: Crafting a well-organized travel itinerary can be time-consuming.
 Travel planning websites help users create detailed plans by offering suggested routes, activities, and timelines.
 This streamlines the planning process and ensures that travelers make the most of their time.

 3. User Reviews and Recommendations: Travelers appreciate insights from others who have visited a destination.
-Travel planning websites aggregate user reviews and recommendations for hotels, restaurants, and attractions, helping users make informed decisions based on real experiences.
+Travel planning websites aggregate user reviews and the recommendations for hotels, restaurants, and attractions, helping users make informed decisions based on real experiences.

 4. Cost Management: Budgeting for a trip is a crucial aspect of travel planning.
 These websites often provide tools for users to estimate costs, compare prices, and find budget-friendly options for accommodation, transportation, and activities.